daiearth22/test/engineering/infrastructure/index.html.md

 greatest latitude in making changes to the environment that ensure uptime in the _here_ and _now_, and is the final authority as it relates to changes in GitLab.com.

-Site Availability is the primary owner (but not the only consumer/index.html.md) of the following operational processes and procedures:
+Site Availability is the primary owner (but not the only consumer) of the following operational processes and procedures:

 * [**delta management**](delta-management/index.html.md)
 * [**change management**](change-management/index.html.md)